RAKWireless/rak_common_for_gateway/README.md

 * RAK2287

 ##	Changelog
+2020-06-28 V4.2.2

+* 1.Fix a display issue with gateway-config.
+* 2.Delete the temperature printing of RAK2287.

 2020-05-02 V4.2.1

 * 1.Added support for RAK2287 spi version.

 2020-02-14 V4.2.0

 * 1.Added support for RAK2246 spi version.
 * 2.Fix the bug that the internet cannot be accessed after ppp0 redial.
 * 3.install.sh can pass --help parameter to see more installation information.